 Cambodia is often overshadowed by its neighbouring countries, yet this mighty kingdom has experienced so much and in turn, has so much to offer.
 Angkor Wat features high on most travellers’ bucket lists, and rightly so.
 However, for me, this only scratches the surface when it comes to the exciting and unique things to do here.

-And so without further ado, here are my top five alternative experiences to consider when visiting Cambodia:
+And so without further ado, here are my top five alternative experiences in Cambodia that are worth considering for your trip:

 Street Food Scene by Vespa

 I’ll be the first to admit that little pleases me more than eating delicious food, so it’s only fair that I start with this.
 And I’m delighted to say that it doesn’t get better than the street food scene in bustling Phnom Penh.

 Once the sun goes down, the city really comes alive as street vendors set up their stalls with an array of delicious, and sometimes peculiar, treats.
 The best part?
 In order to find the very best spots in the city to sample such delights, you can zip around on the back of a Vespa and make like the locals!